DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 |STS-96/OC-96   | STM-32      | 4.876 Gbps |
 |STS-192/OC-192 | STM-64      | 9.953 Gbps |
 |STS-768/OC-768 | STM-256      | 39.813 Gbps |

+Synchronous Digital Hierarchy (SDH) and Synchronous Optical Network (SONET) are fiber-optic high-speed networking standards.
+SDH was standardized by the International Telecommunications Union (ITU) and SONET by the American National Standards Institute (ANSI).
+SDH and SONET are mostly hardware or physical layer standards defining infrastructure and line speed requirements.
+SDH and SONET use synchronous time-division multiplexing (TDM) to high-speed duplex communications with minimal need for control and management overhead.